bplaat/ccontinue/README.md

 ## TODO
 - Add support for separate code and header files
-- Add interfaces that work like Java interfaces or like Rust traits
+- Add interfaces that work like Java interfaces and like Rust traits

 ## License
 Copyright (c) 2021 - 2024 Bastiaan van der Plaat